Dwdeath/web/README.md

 this page is for my extremely specific (possibly bats*it) case... the ONLY reason it's public is because I don't know ssh either.

+I made a mental note not to use sudo anywhere in this script - the entire point of this practice is to run it in root.

 # is it OK If I use it?
 only if you are aware of the risks and are either:
 ''